MSc Environmental Protection and Management Applicant Page

 Dr. Hannah Grist

-The deputy programme director for this MSc is Dr Hannah Grist.
+The Deputy Programme Director for this MSc is Hannah Grist.
 Hannah also comes from an ecology background, but her interests are around seabirds and rocky shores - particularly seaweeds.

 She still has interests in coastal and marine environments but combines it with research for and with communities, focusing on socio-environmental systems.